 How to appropriately price your homestead products or your homesteading skills, is the topic of today's episode.
 This podcast is a goldmine of information if you're planning on creating an income from your homestead or homesteading skills, or even if you've already begun your homestead business venture.

 What we're discussing today actually pertains to any entrepreneur!
-The best part is if you're interested in this topic, Anne Briggs from Anne of All Trades and I are hosting a FREE three-day challenge where we will teach you how to get sales without an email list or website on social media.
-You can sign up for this FREE homestead business training right here.
+The best part is if you're interested in this topic, Anne Briggs from Anne of All Trades and I have created a course where we will teach you how to get sales without an email list or website on social media.
+You can sign up for our homestead business training right here.

 The “Cheap” Mentality